brady-lab-rockefeller/conkat_seq/README.md

 #### <a name="git"></a>       **a) Git:**

-All related scripts required to run ConkatSeq can be found in this github repository which can be obtained via git.
+All related material required to run ConkatSeq can be found in this github repository which can be downloaded via git.

 The following link provides instructions to install git on a Mac or Linux OS: https://git-scm.com/downloads

 #### <a name="conda"></a>     **b) Conda:**

-**Download** and **install** the conda installer for Python 2.7 from the Anaconda distribution manager:
+Download and install the conda installer for Python 2.7 from the Anaconda distribution manager:

 [Mac](https://www.anaconda.com/distribution/#macos):